llm-bible/llm-bible.github.io/_publications/takemoto2024all.markdown

 ---
 layout: publication
-title: All In How You Ask For It: Simple Black-box Method For Jailbreak Attacks
+title: All In How You Ask For It\: Simple Black-box Method For Jailbreak Attacks
 authors: Takemoto Kazuhiro
 conference: "Appl.
 Sci."
 year: 2024